-There’s also evidence to suggest that, in comparison to previous generations, today’s young people are skittish when it comes to committing to relationships in the traditional sense.
-In the 1950s, it was common to get engaged after just a few dates; today, couples between the ages of 25 and 34 date for an average of six and a half years before marrying.
-And a recent Gallup poll predicted that 25 percent of Millennials will remain single forever.
+The way we view relationships is constantly changing, and the entire concept of commitment is being reevaluated.
+There’s evidence to suggest that, in comparison to previous generations, today’s young people are skittish when it comes to committing to relationships in the traditional sense.
+In the 1950s, for example, it was common to get engaged after just a few dates; today, couples between the ages of 25 and 34 date for an average of six and a half years before marrying.
+Actually, according to 2014 Pew Research Center data, 25 percent of millennials will never get married.

-“The key piece is fear.
-Fear of intimacy and deep emotional connection.
-People who are commitment phobic feel they need to cut off their feelings after a certain point of knowing someone as a means of feeling in control and feeling emotionally protected.
-This is often not conscious and going on at the deepest level of the sub consciousness.”
+“The key piece is fear—fear of intimacy and deep emotional connection,” writes relationship expert Visualization Works.
+“People who are commitment-phobic feel they need to cut off their feelings after a certain point of knowing someone as a means of feeling in control and feeling emotionally protected.
+This is often not conscious and is going on at the deepest level of the subconsciousness.”on her website,

-Outside of therapy, there is only one real way to treat commitment-phobia, which is to accept the fact that you cannot experience the euphoria of love without experiencing the anxiety of the possible pain it may cause.
-In many ways, treating commitment-phobia is similar to treating OCD or other anxiety disorders; you would think that rationalizing yourself out of it would be the best way to go, but it only makes things worse.
+Outside of therapy, there is only one real way to treat commitment-phobia, which is to accept the fact that you cannot experience the euphoria of love without also experiencing the anxiety of the possible pain it may cause.
+In many ways, treating commitment-phobia is similar to treating OCD or other anxiety disorders; you would think that rationalizing yourself out of it would be the best way to go, but that only makes things worse.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!